AllFaith.com is an independent Jewish website

 Despite what many people assume, Judaism is a very diverse system of tradition, ethics, legal rulings, religion, philosophy, culture and more.
 We do not so much focus on what one believes as on what one does with what one believes.
 The emphasis is more on being an objective blessing to the world than on embracing an established philosophical construct of pre-defined beliefs and creeds (although they also exist!).
 Personally, I would favor doing away with the movements altogether as they tend to divide the people of HaShem into rival factions.
 HaShem is One and Judaism best reflects this oneness when it too is One.

 The Orthodox Movement has a LOT of sacred knowledge and tradition to share.
 Their devotion to Torah and Talmud is impressive and should always be respected and considered.
 However Orthodoxy is not the only form of Judaism.
-Within Orthodoxy resides a great deal of diversity including the Chassidim (the Breslovers, Chabad, Satmar etc), Modern Orthodoxy, the Misnagdim, and so on.
-While most Orthodox maintain that theirs is the traditional form of Judaism from which the others emerged, it must be understood that Judaism is a living entity that has never been static.
-Today the opinions are merely more diverse and issues more complex.
+Within Orthodoxy resides a great deal of diversity including the Chassidim (the Breslovers, Chabad, Satmar etc), Modern Orthodoxy, the Misnagdim (i.e. opponents of Chassidim), and so on.
+While Orthodoxy generally maintains that theirs is the only traditional form of Judaism, it must be understood that Judaism is a living entity that has never been static.
+Today the opinions and options are more diverse and the issues more complex.

 The other movements bring a lot to the Jewish table as well!
-The Conservative and Reform Movements (as well as the Reconstructionists, Jewish Renewal, the diverse non-Orthodox neo-Hasidic groups, the independent synagogues, etc.) remind us that the heart of Torah is love, faith, social justice, inclusiveness, personal freedom and active spirituality (in addition to rote religious observance).
+The Conservative and Reform Movements (as well as the Reconstructionists, Jewish Renewal, the diverse non-Orthodox neo-Hasidic groups, the independent synagogues, etc.) remind us that the heart of Torah is love, faith, social justice, inclusiveness, personal freedom and active spirituality.
 These things are not absent from the Orthodox groups of course however the emphasis is different within non-Orthodoxy.

 Judaism encompasses a broad spectrum of Divine Light.

-Jewish history and experience teach us well that balance and discernment are required if we are to continue into the future and eventually welcome HaMoshiach (the Messiah), may he come soon!
-We need to be united and flexible to achieve this goal.
+Jewish history and experience teach us well that balance and discernment are required if we are to continue into the future and eventually welcome HaMashiach (the Messiah), may he come soon!
+We need to be strong, united, and flexible to achieve this goal.

 There's an old story about Reb Zusya that we can all learn from in this regard:Lying on his death bed, Reb Zusya was very upset and crying, tears streaming down his face.And we have this from Rebbe Nachman of Breslov: